isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-my-movie-memorabilia.md

 <img style="width:70%" src="/images/vol-11-issue-1/moviememorabilia/ticket_stubs.jpg">
 <div style="background-color: white;">
 <img style="width:70%" src="/images/vol-11-issue-1/moviememorabilia/ticket_stubs1.jpg">
-Ticket stubs showing the name of the cinema and a picture of an actress on one side and your weight on the reverse.
+Ticket stubs showing the name of the cinema and a picture of an actress on one side and your weight on the reverse. <i>Courtesy of Wong Han Min</i>
 </div>

 <div style="background-color: white;">